min69u/Reforestation/README.md

-## How does a penguin build it’s house?
-Igloos it together.
+## How do you steal a coat?
+You jacket.